changhsinlee/changhsinlee.github.io/_posts/2018-02-20-first-hackathon-lesson.md

 description: My experience and a lesson from going to my first Hackathon.
 ---

 Last November, I went to my first hackathon, the Queen City Hackathon, in Charlotte.
-Here's my experience with the event with a lesson I learned from it.
+Here's my review on the event with a lesson I learned from it.

 ## Before the Hackathon